Encyclopedia

 Longisquama

-“`html Longisquama Longisquama (LON-jih-SKWAH-mah; “long scales”) is an extinct genus of small, lizard-like reptile that lived during the Middle to Late Triassic period, approximately 247 to 201 million years ago.
+Longisquama Longisquama (LON-jih-SKWAH-mah; “long scales”) is an extinct genus of small, lizard-like reptile that lived during the Middle to Late Triassic period, approximately 247 to 201 million years ago.
 Its fossils were discovered in the Madygen Formation of Kyrgyzstan.
 Longisquama was first named and described by the Russian paleontologist A. G. Sharov in 1970.
+It

 Longisquama Read Post »